Popular now on KPCC

 Kristen joined SCPR after spending more than a decade at CBS News, where she was a producer for the CBS Evening News and an associate producer at 60 Minutes II.

-Muller is a John S. Knight Journalism Fellow.
-She is the winner of national Emmy and Alfred I. duPont-Columbia Awards and was a Gerald Loeb Award finalist .
+Muller was a 2015-2016 John S. Knight Journalism Fellow at Stanford University.
+She is the winner of national Emmy and Alfred I. duPont-Columbia Awards and was a Gerald Loeb Award finalist.
 She's filed stories for NPR and spent a year at KCRW as a Producer for Which Way L.A.? and To the Point.

 Stories by Kristen Muller